 Veteran Tenant Based Rental Assistance (TBRA)

 Longview Housing Authority (LHA) in partnership with the Cowlitz Valley VFW #1045, the Dept. of Veteran Affairs, and the local VA Medical Center, are assisting homeless veterans and their families become residentially stable and self-sufficient.
-Veteran TBRA is a transitional housing program helping veterans with up to 24 months of rental assistance and supportive services.
+Veteran TBRA is a transitional housing program funded by Washington State Dept of Commerce, helping veterans with up to 24 months of rental assistance.
+Veteran Affairs provides funding to VIP for supportive services.

-Veteran TBRA allows veterans to rent an apartment or house in Cowlitz and Pacific Counties.
-In addition, participants receive access to extensive supportive services and casemanagement with the goals of increasing their skill levels, income, and self-sufficiency.
-Veterans who successfully complete the program are given the opportunity to transition on to HOSWW’s Housing Choice Voucher program where they can opt to receive casemanagement to further their goals toward education and employment.
+Veteran TBRA allows veterans to rent an apartment or house in Cowlitz County.
+In addition, participants receive access to extensive supportive services and case management with the goals of increasing their skill levels, income, and self-sufficiency.
+Veterans who successfully complete the program are given the opportunity to transition on to HOSWWA’s Housing Choice Voucher program where they can opt to receive continued case management to further their goals toward education and employment.

 The Veteran TBRA programs: